 - Functionality testing is required to be performed on a wide range of devices and OS versions.

-What to test in mobile app UI testing?
+Performing UI testing in mobile app UI testing

 Various aspects are required to be verified while automatic UI testing on a mobile application:

 Screen resolution: Here are some of the common screen resolutions that should be considered:

 We should test the application for all the screen resolutions.

 - Screen size: We should ensure that all the screen elements are aligned correctly and are completely visible on the screen.
 They are not static, inactive devices and need to accommodate according to the convenient screen size.